University of Maryland (UMD)

 Outside of the classroom, there are many social opportunities for undergraduates.
 The campus offers over 500 clubs and organizations, as well as 35 Greek groups.
 The Greek organizations are run by one of four groups: the Inter-Fraternity Council, the Panhellenic Association, the Panhellenic Council, and the United Greek Council.
 In order to remain active, the fraternities and sororities must meet all requirements, including performing a certain amount of community service and conducting alumni or faculty outreach.
 UMD students can also get involved with the student newspaper, The Diamondback, which was originally founded in 1910.

 The University of Maryland sports teams compete as the Terrapins (a type of Diamondback turtle, which is also the state reptile).
-The teams play in the NCAA Division I Big 10 Conference.
+The teams play in the NCAA Division I B1G.
 Students who wish to be exposed to a variety of academic challenges should investigate the University of Maryland’s programs.

 Average GPA and Class Standing

 Top 10% of High School: 71%

 Middle ACT Range (25 to 75 Percentile)

 ACT Composite: 28-33

 ACT Math: 27-33